- Share on Facebook

 If you really want to display your creativity, use an old suitcase to display all of your favorite flavors.
 If you don’t drink, simply create this “faux” bar table by filling it with empty liquor bottles.

-Please share these awesome DIY bars with your friends and family.
+Please share these awesome DIY home bar designs with your friends and family.